-- 5.4.1 THC approved 'Highland Council Biodiversity Planning Guidance' on 2nd May 2024.
+- 5.4.1 THC issued 'Highland Council Biodiversity Planning Guidance' which was formally adopted as non-statutory planning guidance on 2nd May 2024.
 The guidance responds to the twin global climate and nature emergency crisis that sit at the heart of NPF4 and national strategy.
 The guidance explains the approach that is required by THC to deliver biodiversity conservation, restoration and enhancement through the planning system.
-It is prepared in order to support the application of NPF4 and is intended to be used in conjunction with the relevant national and local policy and planning guidance, including NatureScot's 'Development with Nature Guidance' where applicable. - 5.4.2 The guidance is adopted and is a material consideration and has been considered relative to Policy 3 in Chapter 4 above. - 5.4.3 Notwithstanding the approval of this guidance, it remains non-statutory and is caveated meantime by a number of restrictions in application until such time as a Scottish BNG metric is delivered by Ministers.
-NPF4 Policy 3 (Biodiversity) and related NatureScot guidance remain the key policy and guidance references at this time.
+It is prepared in order to support the application of NPF4 and is intended to be used in conjunction with the relevant national and local policy and planning guidance, including NatureScot's 'Development with Nature Guidance' where applicable. - 5.4.2 The non-statutory guidance, not being linked to policy, will not have the same weight as the Local Development Plan, but will, nevertheless, constitute a material consideration in the decision making process.
+NPF4 Policy 3 (Biodiversity) and related NatureScot guidance, together with THC's 'Highland Council Biodiversity Planning Guidance' are the key policy and guidance references at this time.